efabless/openlane2/docs/source/getting_started/newcomers/index.md

   available to use and modify.
 This makes it a good choice for designers who are looking for a cost-effective and transparent solution.

-- Community support: OpenLane capitalizes on OpenLane’s existing community of users and contributors.
+* Community support: OpenLane has an extant community of users and contributors.
 This means that there is a wealth of resources available to help designers get started and troubleshoot any problems they encounter.